roboll/helmfile/README.md

 - Relative paths referenced on the command line are relative to the current working directory the user is in

 For additional context, take a look at [paths examples](PATHS.md)
+## Labels Overview
+A selector can be used to only target a subset of releases when running helmfile.
+This is useful for large helmfiles with releases that are logically grouped together.

+Labels are simple key value pairs that are an optional field of the release spec.
+When selecting by label, the search can be inverted. `tier!=backend` would match all releases that do NOT have the `tier: backend` label. `tier=fronted` would only match releases with the `tier: frontend` label.

+Multiple labels can be specified using `,` as a separator.
+A release must match all selectors in order to be selected for the final helm command.

+The `selector` parameter can be specified multiple times.
+Each parameter is resolved independently so a release that matches any parameter will be used.

+`--selector tier=frontend --selector tier=backend` will select all the charts